frc5687/2021-tutorial/EXAMS/controls.md

 - Deploy main branch code to the robot.
 - Check that main branch code is on the robot.

+## Revision A

+These tasks have been added to the exam since Revision A:

+- Open a web browser.
+- Go to the correct GitHub repo for the robot.
+- Copy the clone via HTTPS web URL to the clipboard.
+- Show how to clone a repo using the HTTPS web URL.
+- Find and open the local repo for the robot.
+- Explain why we need to fetch commits from the remote repo.
+- Show a GitGraph of all the branches in the repo.
+- Build robot code.

 # Level Three Controls Exam

-A level three license holder can adjust code parameters to change the behavior of the robot.
+A tuner can adjust code parameters to change the behavior of the robot.

 - Re-map joystick buttons.
 - Adjust the throttle control curve.